Heart valve surgery and care

 Your consultant will explain the procedure, explain any side effects and answer any questions you may have.
 They will give you details of how to prepare prior to your surgery.
 As you'll be having a general anaesthetic, they will ask you to stop eating and drinking for six hours or more beforehand.

-Surgeons prefer to repair valves rather than replace them but many valves cannot be repaired.
+Surgeons prefer to repair valves rather than replace them, but many valves cannot be repaired.
 If this is the case, your surgeon will discuss the options for valve replacement with you, including whether to opt for mechanical or tissue valves.

 Your actual procedure will vary according to whether you need open or minimally invasive surgery.
 Your consultant will discuss all this with you in detail beforehand.

-If you have a tissue valve replacement, you may need to take an anticoagulant medicine for two to three months.
+If you have a biological valve replacement, you may need to take an anticoagulant medicine for two to three months.
 This is to prevent blood clotting on the new valve and the sutures.
 If you have a mechanical valve replacement, you’ll need to continue with this medication for the rest of your life.
 Your consultant and team will provide all the information you need on what to expect after surgery.

 Patient stories